ayonli/type-guard/README.md

 ## Validation

-Of course, decorators are worked without any configuration (except enabling it in `tsconfig.json`).
+Of course, decorators will work without any configuration (except enabling it in `tsconfig.json`).
 In other scenarios, we can use the `validate()` function to check the value we want.

 - `validate(value: any, type: any, variable?: string, options?)`